OpenBMB/XAgent/ToolServer/README.md

 Close the ToolServerNode instance.

 ### /release_session
-Close and delete ToolServerNode instance.
+Close and delete the ToolServerNode instance.